cechrist/cardoon/doc/usage.rst

 resembles somewhat the syntax used in other simulators such as spice, fREEDA and QUCS, but at least for now it has some simplifications.
 The netlist is case-sensitive.
 Each line specifies one circuit element, an analysis to perform or another command.
+In general lines can be entered in any order.
+Order is important only to define subcircuit blocks.

+**Title line**

+  The first line in the netlist is used to set the title and does not follow any particular syntax.

+**End of netlist line**

+  It a ``.end`` line is read, the parser stops readin the file and any additional lines are ignored.

+**Line continuation**

-* The backslash ("\\") at the end of a line means that the line must be joined with the next one.
+  The backslash ("\\") at the end of a line means that the line must be joined with the next one.
 The following is taken as single line::

       .analysis testdev plot=1 ports_bias = [.7V] sweep_port=0 \